-In computational chemistry, we are often more interested in the relative energies of two points on the potential energy surface than the absolute energy of a single point.
+where $T$ is the temperature of the system, and $\Delta E$ is the energy difference between the reactant and product states.
+In computational chemistry, we are typically more interested in the relative energies of two points on the potential energy surface than the absolute energy of a single point.
 Even if the individual energy values cannot be measured to within chemical accuracy, there is often a fortuitous cancellation of errors, which leads to the energy difference being found to chemical accuracy.
-However, in this work we consider chemical accuracy to mean an error of less than $1.6 \times 10^{-3}$~Hartree in the energy value at a single point on the potential energy surface.
+However, in this review we consider chemical accuracy to mean an error of less than $1.6 \times 10^{-3}$~Hartree in the energy value at every point on the potential energy surface.